krkrreddy/Student_db_flask_app/README.md

 1.student_app is main module from which all other sub modules are called.

-2.db_user module allows to create new user and retrieve user name and password based one of the field as input.
+2.db_user module allows to create new user and retrieve user name and password based on id or user name as input.

 3.security module has authenticate and identity functions.